This article illustrates some examples of how the Indian government deals with (Information) Technology.

 - DRDO’s operating system

-“There are many gaps in our software areas; particularly we don’t have our own operating system,” said Saraswat, Director General of DRDO and Secretary, Defence R & D [source]
+“There are many gaps in our software areas; particularly we don’t have our own operating system,” said Saraswat, Director General of DRDO and Secretary, of Defence R & D [source]

 Suggestion: Please verify the claims.